 Indicator Grade Level Total

-K 1 2 3 4 5 TOLAT
+indicator κ 1 2 3 4 5 6 7 8 9 10 11 12 Total

-Students exhibiting two or more indicators 1 3 1 1 4 4 14
+Students exhibiting two or more indicators 1 3 1 1 4 4 0 0 0 0 0 0 0 14

-Describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system
+c.
+Describe all intervention strategies employed by the school to improve the academic performance of students identified by the early warning system.

-- Effective multi-disciplinary teams in place to problem solve and create action plans; - Planned Discussions, Goal Setting for identified student; - Notification procedures for parents, agency and community outreach; - Develop and implement a comprehensive school counseling program (Student Development Plan) with dedicated time to develop, implement and evaluate supplemental (small group) and intensive (individual) interventions, connecting students and their families to needed school-based and community resources; - Create evidence-based interventions to close student need gaps related to earning warning system.
-For example: Targeted solution focused counseling (individual and/or group), parent collaboration/education.
+• Effective multi-disciplinary teams in place to problem solve and create action plans;

+• Planned Discussions, Goal Setting for identified student;

+• Notification procedures for parents, agency and community outreach;

+• Develop and implement a comprehensive school counseling program (Student Development Plan) with dedicated time to develop, implement and evaluate supplemental (small group) and intensive (individual) interventions, connecting students and their families to needed school-based and community resources;

+• Create evidence-based interventions to close student need gaps related to earning warning system.
+For example: Targeted solution focused counseling (individual and/or group), parent collaboration/ education.

-Family and Community Involvement
+B. Family and Community Engagement